Basic History

 1948 – THE NAKBA

 The Nakba (disaster) is the Palestinian word to describe the events surrounding the formation of Israel.
 On May 15 1948 the British evacuated Palestine and Israeli independence was proclaimed.
 Even before this date Zionist militias had started the process of ethnic cleansing: throughout December 1947 and January 1948 and the most widely known massacres at Deir Yassin took place in April 1948.
-Later atrocities took place in and Tantura.(May 1948, documented in THIS REPORT from Forensic Architecture) and Dawaymeh (October 1948) The future Israeli Prime Minister said to the provisional government (as reported HERE): “I am against the wholesale demolition of villages.
+Later atrocities took place in Tantura.(May 1948, documented in THIS REPORT from Forensic Architecture) and Dawaymeh (October 1948) The future Israeli Prime Minister said to the provisional government (as reported HERE): “I am against the wholesale demolition of villages.
 But there are places that constituted a great danger and constitute a great danger, and we must wipe them out.
 But this must be done responsibly, with consideration before the act.”
 Menachem Begin wrote in an infamous passage in his 1952 memoirs that the Zionist forces could “advance like a hot knife through butter.”

 The main opposition to the Zionist militias were Palestinian irregulars who were severely outmanned and outgunned.
 These were aided by regular soldiers from the surrounding Arab states organised by the Arab League.
 However, the claim that little Israel David was battling for its life against the Arab Goliath is a myth.